Jim Creighton (basketball)

-Jim Creighton (born April 18, 1950) is an American former professional basketball player.
+Jim Creighton (born April 18, 1950) is an American former professional basketball player who played briefly in the National Basketball Association (NBA).

-A 6'8" forward, Creighton played at the University of Colorado from 1969 to 1972, scoring 1,032 points in his college career.
+A 6'8" forward, Creighton played college basketball for the Colorado Buffaloes from 1969 to 1972, scoring 1,032 points in his college career.
 He was selected by the Seattle SuperSonics with the 40th pick of the 1972 NBA draft, but he did not reach the NBA until the 1975–76 season, when he played 32 games for the Atlanta Hawks.
 He scored 31 points in his only NBA season.